aerospike/aerospike-client-ruby/docs/policies.md

   * Default: 2
 * `sleep_between_retries` – Duration of waiting between retries.
   * Default: `0.500` (500ms)
+* `replica` - Specifies to send read commands to which node containing the key's partition replica type.
+  * Default: `Replica.MASTER`
+* `use_compression` - Specifies to use compression between client and server.
+  * Default: false.

 <a name="WritePolicy"></a>
 ### WritePolicy Object